wjson2002/database/report/project2.md

 - Other implementation details goes here.

 RM scan uses RBFM scan iterator to work.
+In Project 2, I use a map data structure to map filenames/tablename to corresponding table id.

 ### 8. Member contribution (for team of two)
 - Explain how you distribute the workload in team.